uofa-cmput404/uofa-cmput404.github.io/content/general/help.md

 People on unofficial discussion forums such as discord **sometimes lie**.
 There is no way to verify the people on Discord are even actually in the class.
 Previously on unofficial communications like Discord:

-* Multiple times, someone lied about a due date was later than it was, leading to students missing deadline and getting a zero.
+* Multiple times, someone lied that a due date was later than it was, leading to students missing deadline and getting a zero.
-* Multiple times, Someone lied about something being required that was not, leading to students doing extra work for no reason.
+* Multiple times, someone lied about something being required that was not, leading to students doing extra work for no reason.
-* Multiple times, Someone lied about something not being required that actually was, leading to students failing assignments.
+* Multiple times, someone lied about something not being required that actually was, leading to students failing assignments.
-* A student gave someone on discord access to their computer, leading to money from their bank account being stolen.
+* A student gave someone on Discord access to their computer, leading to money from their bank account being stolen.
 * Multiple times, someone lied about an instructor retiring when they actually weren't.
 * Someone lied about something being impossible, when it was actually easy, leading to multiple students doing a bunch of extra work.
 * Multiple times, someone pasted code, leading to Plagiarism sanctions against multiple students by the University such as grade reductions, academic probation, being denied graduation.